 I have worked with children, juniors,adults, college players and professionals.

 A good friend of mind plays team tennis and wanted to improve his forehand.
 He is 47 years of age.
-He wanted more topspin so we drilled his forehead and put the stroke under pressure to see if it would hold up and we saw a major improvement.
+He wanted more topspin so we drilled his forehand changed his grip and put the stroke under pressure to see if it would hold up and we saw a major improvement.
 Those are the things that make me happy!

 Look for someone who you are comfortable talking with and someone you can share your ideas with.
 Ask the teacher questions and don't be afraid to question them about things.
 Make sure they have experience and are willing to support your goals.
 Remember this is all about improving and enjoying the process.